Skip to main content

 How South Carolina Compares to Neighboring States

-South Carolina is close to the national average for Home Health Care Agency startup costs, with a cost-of-living index of 95.8.
-Compared to neighboring North Carolina ($124,800 median startup cost), South Carolina has comparable costs for a Home Health Care Agency.
+South Carolina is one of the more affordable states for launching a Home Health Care Agency, with a cost-of-living index of 92.7 (national average is 100).
+Compared to neighboring North Carolina ($124,800 median startup cost), South Carolina offers lower costs for a Home Health Care Agency.

 StateEst.
 CostLLC Fee